What to Bring

 Students should be prepared to pay for their lunch and all rides and activities at the Santa Cruz Beach boardwalk.
 If you are local and have a Beach/boardwalk seasonal pass, please pack it..
 Additionally, during the week, there will be a $1.00 charge for chocolate bars at the snack bar, and CDs and book sales from our guest artist will be offered.
 Suggested amount of cash for the week is $ 40.00.
 Students who bring cash will have the option to register it with a counselor upon arrival.
 The counselor will hold the cash until it is requested.
 Camp t-shirts/sweatshirts should be purchased in advance (see order form), and camp photos should be purchased at registration.

 Students are expected to attend the full week session of Northern California Flute Camp, including all musical, social and recreational activities, and to reside on the campus of Hidden Valley Music Seminars.
 No student is permitted off of campus during the week, with the exception of staff-escorted camp activities.
-Exceptions to this rule are made only for attendance of religious services, and must be approved by the Director prior to camp.
+Due to Covid restrictions, there will be no exceptions made to this rule this year.

 The goal of the Northern California Flute Camp program is to create an environment of highest possible standards for students who are serious about learning to play the flute.
+Students are required to read and sign both the NCFC Code of Conduct and the Sexual Harassment policy, and to adhere to them in all matters throughout the week.
 All activities are carefully planned and executed with this high standard as an impetus.
 Students are expected to reciprocate the high level of integrity offered at NCFC by using good judgment and common sense in his or her musical activities and personal relationships.
 We expect that students will use individual practice sessions as they are intended.
 Any student unwilling to cooperate with the staff will be reprimanded; severe disregard for the behavior code will result in dismissal from camp and/or refusal of future admission.

 To ensure a safe and distraction-free environment at NCFC, the following dress code is enforced: